-The CommNS builds capacity and knowledge in community and nonprofit studies through the integration of action and applied research, education, outreach and engagement.
+The CommNS builds capacity and knowledge in community, civil society, and nonprofit studies through the integration of action and applied research, education, outreach and engagement.

 The CommNS provides an inspiring place for UW faculty and Center affiliates to exchange and collaborate with fellow researchers, students, community members, professionals and volunteers in civil society and community organizations in the following ways:

 - Conducting groundbreaking applied research examining key issues in communities and the nonprofit sector/civil society.
 Research affiliates represent many disciplines but are leaders in scholarship and action to promote (1) community wellbeing and empowerment, (2) youth civic engagement and development, (3) sustainable community systems, and (4) program evaluation and community engagement.